What is the 4-H Council?

 Fayette County 4-H Council membership is open to all club volunteers, parents of currently enrolled 4-H members and community partners interested in positive youth development.
 Please contact the Extension Office if you are interested in serving on the 4-H Council.

-Vice President: Nikole Christensen
+President: Nikole Christensen

 Treasurer: Patrick Robinson

 Secretary: Mary Johns